 If you tell us that you think your child has a SEND, we will discuss this with you and agree on how to proceed.
 We will then share what we discover with you, what the next steps will be at school and how you can best help your child at home.

 We will observe

 of what we are doing in school and use a variety of strategies to find out what could be causing the difficulty.

 The identification of SEND may also arise as a result of classroom observations made by teaching staff or teaching assistants or from the tracking of children’s progress.
 If our staff think that your child has SEN this may be because they are not making the same progress as other children; this may be evident through their work, behaviour or social skills.
 We will observe them, assess their understanding of what we are doing in school and use a variety of strategies to find out what could be causing the difficulty.
-Should we require further help, we will contact the Cluster SENCo initially to look for support from the Specialist Support Teacher but then seek consultation with the Educational Psychologist, Parent Support Advisor, or other external agencies where relevant.
+Should we require further help we will look for support from the Specialist Support Teacher but then seek consultation with the Educational Psychologist, Parent Support Advisor, or other external agencies where relevant.

 How will school support my child?